5 important lessons travelers, chefs and writers learned from Anthony Bourdain

 At the end of the first episode of the first season on “A Cook’s Tour,” Bourdain tells the audience “I’m ready to die now.
 I will have lead a full and rich and satisfied life at this point.”

-Bourdain lived epically for all of us.
-Now, we can live epically for him.
+Bourdain lived an epic life for all of us.
+Now, we can live that way for him.

-“I think the best way to honor his legacy is through living is the way that he did,” said Ruiz.
-“A lot of people fall into to very basic categories — they’re not curious enough, or they’re scared to be curious.”
+“I think the best way to honor his legacy is through living the way that he did,” Ruiz said.
+“A lot of people fall into very basic categories — they’re not curious enough, or they’re scared to be curious.”

 Embrace curiosity at full tilt.
 Chase foolhardy dreams.
 Be overly romantic.
 Try everything once.
 Keep learning everywhere you go.

-“When someone’s offering you food or to tell you about who they are, they’re telling a story,” said Hang.
-“I really have been inspired by [Bourdain] just to just to try everything, because these foods wouldn’t be important to different cultures, different people if there was no reason for it.”
+“When someone’s offering you food or to tell you about who they are, they’re telling a story,” Hang said.
+“I really have been inspired by [Bourdain] just to just to try everything because these foods wouldn’t be important to different cultures, different people if there was no reason for it.”

 Read more: